top of page

 Helen Najjar, Aleyha Hussein [sic] at AAUG.jpg

-MENA American Politics and Culture
+MENA American Politics & Culture

 Despite centuries of immigration and organizing, many Americans overlook the long and rich history of Middle Eastern and North African Americans, and the dynamic identities, cultures and resistance they have forged in diaspora.
 Equally importantly, methodological nationalism has often obscured different MENA diasporas as fellow travelers who have shared interconnected migrations, marginalization, segregation, languages, musics and religions both abroad and in the MENA region.
 This course focuses on uplifting MENA American stories and voices through an expansive archive of legislation, culture, critical theory, and academic scholarship, that articulate multiple, overlapping and sometimes distinct “Middle Easts.”
 Modeling an inclusive American history that foregrounds MENA Americans and our shared investments in the region, this approach emphasizes the interconnectedness of intra-and inter-ethnic politics in relation to mainstream American politics and foreign policy, thereby deepening our understanding of American history as a whole.